UoB-COMSM0166/2025-group-9/Meetings/Week-2.md

 ## Space Invaders
-### Game Description:
+### Game Description Summary:

-Classic arcade game that features a player-controlled cannon at the bottom of the screen.
-The goal is to destroy waves of descending alien invaders before they reach the bottom.
-Players can shoot projectiles upwards while using stationary barriers for cover.
-The challenge increases as the invaders move faster and fire projectiles of their own.
-Bonus points are awarded for shooting the mothership that moves across the top of the screen.
+A twist to the classic arcade game.
+It requires players to defend their barriers and eliminate waves of invading enemies.
+Players control a cannon at the bottom of the screen, shooting upwards to destroy invaders while dodging their bullets.
+Barriers provide temporary protection but can break down if hit, unless players target specific colour-coded invaders that trigger unique effects.
+For example, hitting one colour stops barrier damage and reflects invader bullets at random angles, potentially harming other invaders.
+Hitting a differently coloured mothership freezes all invaders temporarily, though their bullets continue firing.
+Once they resume movement, the invaders briefly speed up, adding intensity.

+Players face a mix of enemy types, including standard invaders, explosive invaders that drop bombs to destroy barriers, and ground-based enemies that move directly toward them, increasing the challenge.
+The game includes a time limit and a limited number of bullets (e.g., 30 per game).
+At the end of each level, players encounter a powerful boss invader that demands special strategies or weapons to defeat.
+As players progress, the challenge increases and the invaders move faster.

 ### Game Mechanics: